 While Fargo Deputy Mayor Tim Mahoney called the lower forecast a "slight relief," Cass County officials said it did little to alter their plans.
 They are building at least one mile of clay levees and have delivered 100,000 sandbags, at least two-thirds of which will placed be around homes, county engineer Jason Benson said.

-Page 2 of 2 - "It really didn't change much for us," Benson said.
+"It really didn't change much for us," Benson said.
 "We have so many areas that are isolated by high water that we need to get the sandbags out before the rivers start rising."